amiralikul/unf_ai/backend/IMPLEMENTATION_SUMMARY.md

 4. **Developer Experience** - Clear error messages and logging
 5. **Security** - Enhanced input validation and error handling
 6. **Performance** - Optimized database operations and async handling
+7. **Testability** - Improved testing with dependency injection
+8. **Modularity** - Functional approach with better separation of concerns

 The backend is now production-ready with enterprise-grade error handling, validation, and structure!